coreinfrastructure/best-practices-badge/doc/security.md

 10. Unvalidated Redirects and Forwards.
    Redirects and forwards are not used significantly, and they are validated.

-### Ruby on Rails Security Guide
+### Common misconfiguration errors countered: Ruby on Rails Security Guide

+A common problems with applications is misconfiguration.

-This application uses Ruby on Rails.
+This application is built on Ruby on Rails.
 The Ruby on Rails developers provide a
 [Ruby on Rails Security Guide](http://guides.rubyonrails.org/security.html), which identifies what they believe are the most important areas to check for securing such applications.
-Since this is focused on the infrastructure we use, we think this is the most important guide for us to focus on.
+Since this guide is focused on the infrastructure we use, we think this is the most important guide for us to focus on.
+We apply the entire guide.
-Here are comments on how we apply the guide, per its chapters as of 2015-12-14:
+Here is a discussion on how we apply the entire guide, per its chapters as of 2015-12-14:

 1. *Introduction.* N/A.